Dashboards

 💡

-You can download any existing dashboard as YAML, even if it wasn't originally created as code.
-This is a great way to quickly convert a no-code dashboard into a coded one that you can iterate on in your repo.
-Note that this will NOT overwrite the non-code version in the workspace.
-If you don't change the name of either, you will end up with two dashboards with the same name, one code-controlled and one no-code.
+Downloading will NOT overwrite the non-code version in the workspace.
+If you don't change the name of either, you'll end up with two dashboards sharing one name — one code-controlled and one no-code.

 Complete Example